HR Record Retention Guidelines for 2025

 Time and Attendance Records

-While no law specifically applies to time and attendance records, it is advisable to maintain these records for the full period of employment plus 5 years.
-This ensures the business is in possession of all necessary records in the case of litigation or other labor related incidents.
+While there is no specific law governing time and attendance records, it’s recommended to maintain these records for the full period of employment plus 5 years.
+This helps ensure the business has all necessary documentation in case of litigation or other labor-related issues..

 Workers Compensation Records